mikechambers/ActionScript-3-Development-Task-Contests/AS3DTC_1/README.txt

 Mike Chambers
 mesh@adobe.com

-Tests are compiled with Flex SDK 3.4 using the following command:
+Tests are compiled with Flex SDK 3.4 (Version 3.4.0 build 9271) using the following command:

 mxmlc --target-player=10.0.0 -compiler.source-path ~/src/PerformanceTest/ -- TestRunner.as